isullivan/LSST-DCR/code/notebooks/README.md

 The estimates from `S14` are significantly faster (about 15x), so now that we have them in agreement, we'll continue on, using the `S14` methods.

+The `palpy` library estimates DCR differently than `chroma` or `S14` (which do it the same way and get the same results).
+Thus at high zd, the estimates from `palpy` are significantly different.
+Which function should we use.
+This is to be explored now.